tshepang/blog/content/computing/most exciting software projects.rst

   exciting of all Python projects.
 I greatly anticipate the stable release of its most visible sub-project, `Transactional Memory`__.
   It's an approach that simplifies multi-threaded programming while also bypassing the GIL.
-There is no ETA, but a rough estimate is sometime in 2016 :(
+A very rough ETA is sometime in 2016.

 __ http://pypy.org